Rindbee/godot-docs-l10n/classes/es/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_BC7_SRGB_BLOCK** = ``145``

-Formato de datos de canal rojo/verde/azul/alfa sin signo comprimido en VRAM con valor normalizado y codificación sRGB no lineal.
-Los valores están en el rango ``[0.0, 1.0]``.
-La precisión del formato está entre 4 y 7 bits para los canales rojo/verde/azul y entre 0 y 8 bits para el canal alfa.
-También conocido como BPTC LDR.
+VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and nonlinear sRGB encoding.
+Values are in the ``[0.0, 1.0]`` range.
+The format's precision is between 4 and 7 bits for the red/green/blue channels and between 0 and 8 bits for the alpha channel.
+Also known as BPTC LDR.

 .. _class_RenderingDevice_constant_DATA_FORMAT_ETC2_R8G8B8_UNORM_BLOCK: